Piroshky/valentine-job-manager/README.md

 the latter is finished.
 I aimed to make the manager as simple as possible so it would be easy for others to modify to their needs.
 The manager has worked well for me, but of course I can make no guarantees about its reliability.

+## Dashboard
+The dashboard program ```vjm-status``` is a convenient way to see the most recent exit status of your jobs, what output they produced, and when they will run next.

 ## How it works
 Each job function returns void and takes a pointer to a ```run_info``` struct as an argument.
 This struct